Healthy Homes Assessment Raupunga

 Fines for Failing to Comply

-As of 1st July 2021, when a brand new or renewed contract is signed on a Raupunga rental property, all Healthy Homes compliance work have to be taken care of inside of 90 days.
+As of 1st July 2021, when a new or renewed tenancy is signed for a Raupunga rental property, all Healthy Homes compliance tasks must be completed within 90 days.

-As of 1st July 2021, when a brand new or renewed Tenancy is signed for a Raupunga rental property, all Healthy Homes compliance work must be finished by the end of 90 days.
+Beginning on July 1st, 2021, when a brand new or renewed Tenancy is signed for a Raupunga rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.

 Healthy homes matter